Skip to main content

 Fritada (Fried Pork)

-Chunks of pork fried until crispy, often served with mote (boiled corn kernels), llapingachos, and aji (hot sauce).
-A popular street food and market staple.
+Pork chunks fried until crisp, usually served with mote (boiled corn kernels), llapingachos, and aji (hot sauce).
+You'll find it at street stalls and markets.

 Hornado (Roasted Pig)